Drag Fish Tank

 "Drag Fish Tank" is the sixth episode of the second season of the American television series RuPaul's Drag Race All Stars.
 It originally aired on September 29, 2016.
+Graham Norton is a guest judge.
+Andrew Christian and Marcus Lemonis also make guest appearances, the former to assist with the mini-challenge and the latter to offer advice to contestants in the workroom.

+Tatianna is eliminated from the competition by Alaska, who places in the top of the main challenge and wins a lip-sync contest against Katya to "Cherry Bomb" by Joan Jett & The Blackhearts.

 Episode

-Graham Norton is a guest judge.

-For the mini-challenge, the contestants play a game of golf.
-Alaska wins the mini-challenge.

-For the main challenge, the contestants create drag-influenced products.
-Following are the contestants and products: